Low-sugar drinks: 5 options that avoid glucose spikes

 Many popular drinks are high in sugar and can spike glucose levels.
 Some obvious culprits include fruit juice, sugar-sweetened carbonated beverages, alcoholic cocktails, and sweet wines.

 When it comes to glucose regulation, sugar-free beverages are a better choice than beverages with added sugar, but it is best to monitor your own tolerance and drink them in moderation.
-Consuming too many non-nutritive sweeteners has been shown to affect the gut microbiome, which can negatively impact glucose levels (9).
+Consuming too many non-nutritive sweeteners has been shown to affect the gut microbiome, which can negatively impact glucose levels.
+9

-A good rule of thumb is to try to get at least half of your daily fluid requirements through water and the other half may be reached with more flavourful options like the ones outlined above.
+A good rule of thumb is to try to get at least half of your daily fluid requirements through water and the other half may be reached with more flavorful options like the ones outlined above.

 Be sure to check the nutrition label of any beverage you buy at the store and watch out for added sugars.
 When dining out, be mindful of sugar-sweetened beverages like fizzy drinks, lemonade, sweet tea, and mixed cocktails.